Locally Owned & Operated in Tarrant County

 Assisted Living or In-Home Care For Memory Care Patients: Which is Better?

-At Benevolent Hearts Home Care, we often get asked the question, “Should I keep my elderly loved one at home or relocate them to an assisted living community?”
-While there is no right or wrong, both options have their pros and cons.
+At Benevolent Hearts Home Care, located just outside Fort Worth, Texas, we often get asked, “Should I keep my elderly loved one at home or relocate them to an assisted living community?”

-Choosing in-home memory care offers several advantages over assisted living.
-It is often a more affordable option unless 24 hour care is required, which is a significant benefit given the often-prohibitive cost of assisted living.
-Furthermore, many memory care patients thrive in familiar surroundings; thus, remaining at home provides warmth and comfort.However, a potential drawback of at-home care is the risk of social isolation, as the patient primarily interacts with caregivers and family members.
-Assisted living facilities mitigate this by functioning not just as care providers but also as communities.
+While there are fantastic memory care communities in the Mid-Cities, choosing in-home memory care offers several advantages over assisted living.
+It is often a more affordable option, a significant benefit given the prohibitive cost of assisted living.
+Furthermore, many memory care patients thrive in familiar surroundings; thus, remaining at home provides warmth and comfort.

 Memory Care FAQs